dodokek/BinaryTranslator/README.md

 ## Conclusion

 During the work on this task, I learned a lot about JIT compilation, IR and x86-64 architecture.
 In future I want to improve IR, so it will have real CFG.
 A lot of new optimizations might be done with the help of it.

+The earliest version of this project was simple JIT translation with further execution in the main program runtime.
+Closer to the end of semester I wrote compilation into .elf file.

-<br> <br> All this journey from simple Quadratic equation to this project was... pretty good.
+All this journey from simple Quadratic equation to this project was... pretty good.

 ## Useful links